CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — the combination of 'Temporal workflows' with specific testing strategies (time-skipping, replay testing) and 'pytest' creates a very clear niche that is unlikely to conflict with general testing or general workflow skills.
+Highly distinctive — the combination of 'Temporal workflows' with specific testing strategies (time-skipping, replay testing) creates a clear niche that is unlikely to conflict with general testing skills or other workflow engine skills.

 3 / 3